-Applicants must measure and input Residential Square Footage in their core applications as the area of an individual unit that is available for the exclusive use of the resident.
+Applicants must measure and input residential square feotage in their core applications as the area of an individual unit that is available for the exclusive use of the resident (see Architectural Standards for definition of "residential square footage").
 Residential square footage must be measured from the inside finished surface of surrounding permanent walls, and excludes walls, columns, and projections enclosing the structural elements of the building within the unit.
 Exterior space including patios and balconies that are available for the exclusive use of residents is also included in this calculation.